Laura10101/contractor-tax-calculator/README.md

 Or:
 - In the Terminal/CLI, connect to Heroku using this command: `heroku login -i`
-- Set the remote for Heroku: `heroku git:remote -a cat-identifier`
+- Set the remote for Heroku: `heroku git:remote -a contractor-tax-calculator`
 - After performing the standard Git `add`, `commit`, and `push` to GitHub, you can now type: `git push heroku main`

 The frontend terminal should now be connected and deployed to Heroku.